4 My People

-"4 My People" is a song by American rapper Missy "Misdemeanor" Elliott.
-It was written by Elliott, Eve, Timbaland, Craig Brockman, Nisan Stewart and Dante "D-Man" Nolen for her third studio album Miss E...
+"4 My People" is a song by American rapper Missy Elliott.
+It was written by Elliott, Timbaland, Craig Brockman, Dante Nolan, Nisan Stewart, and Eve for her third studio album, Miss E...
 So Addictive (2001).
-Production was helmed by Stewart and Nolen, with Elliott serving as a co-producer and Timbaland credited as an additional producer, with Eve providing featured vocals.
+Production was helmed by Stewart and Nolan, with Elliott serving as a co-producer and Timbaland credited as an additional producer.
+Eve provided additional vocals.

 The track was released as the album's fourth and final single on March 25, 2002, and peaked at number two in the Netherlands and number five in the United Kingdom due to heavy airplay of the Basement Jaxx remix.
 The song also peaked at number eight in Denmark, and within the top 40 of the charts in Germany, Switzerland, France and Sweden.

 Critical reception

 John Robinson from NME called "4 My People" a "four-to-the-floor straightahead dance record – even if it feels a bit on the random side in its construction.
 The house is bigged up."
 The Basement Jaxx remix of the song has been voted as one of "1001 Best Songs Ever" by Q magazine.